How to Create Docker Image From a Container

 Now, you might be wondering, why bother creating an image from a container when you can just use Dockerfiles?

-Well, one important reason is when you want to persist the changes made in a container and use them as a base for creating new containers.
-This can be particularly useful when troubleshooting issues with a containerized application.
-For example, if you need to make changes to the container's environment or configurations to diagnose and fix a problem, building a custom Docker image from the container allows you to capture those changes and create a snapshot of the container's state.
-You can then further analyze this snapshot or share it with others for debugging purposes.
+For example, suppose you need to change the container's environment or configurations to diagnose and fix a problem.
+In that case, building a custom Docker image from the container allows you to capture those changes and create a snapshot of the container's state.
+You can then further analyze this snapshot or share it with others for debugging.

 The Process of Creating Docker Images From Containers